lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Scientific support via the Community Forum
 ------------------------------------------

-The `Support – Data Preview 0 subcategory <https://community.lsst.org/c/support/dp0/49>`_ is the best place for DP0 delegates to post topics related to scientific support.
+The `Data Preview 0 Community Forum category <https://community.lsst.org/c/support/dp0>`_ is the best place for DP0 delegates to post topics related to scientific support.

 Scientific support includes questions about the DC2 simulated data set, the DP0 data products, and/or the application of the LSST Science Pipelines to the DP0 data set, as well as general discussion about DP0-related scientific analyses, or DP0 policies and guidelines.